-To disarm the alarm system, or turn off the alarm if it has been activated. do one of the following:
+To disarm the alarm system, or turn off the alarm if it has been activated, do one of the following:

-- Press on the RKF transmitter.
+- Press a on the RKE transmitter.

 - Unlock the vehicle using the Keyless Access system.

 - Start the vehicle.

 To avoid setting off the alarm by accident: